-It is also difficult to have a meaningful conversation with the non-employee learning group if you don’t know anything about extended enterprise learning nor marketing.
-As a result, a high percentage of 2014 extended enterprise learning initiatives are deployed as a stand alone in the Cloud and separate from internal LMS or Talent systems.
-Many of the non-acquired LMS companies (Net Dimensions, eLogic Learning and Expertus) and hundreds of start ups have tried to fill the void and still cater to different segments of the extended enterprise industry.
+It is also difficult to have a meaningful conversation with prospects interested in extended enterprise learning if you don’t know much about the needs of these non-employee users.
+As a result, a high percentage of extended enterprise learning initiatives today are deployed as a stand-alone cloud LMS solutions, separate from internal talent management/HR suites.
+Many LMS companies who were not recently acquired (for example, Net Dimensions, eLogic Learning and Expertus) as well as hundreds of startups have tried to fill this void and still cater to multiple extended enterprise segments.

 There are at least five different types of non-employee training although it could be argued there are more or less, but since this is our blog, five it is.
 Each of the below types have similar yet very unique sets of technical, integration, scalability, financial, service, content and functionality requirements.